62 questions have been answered below, why not ask your own?

-Who pays the cost and when?
+Who pays the cost of ATE insurance?

+You only pay them back for ATE insurance if and when you win your claim.
 As a result of the LASPO Act 2012, successful claimants who win their claim for personal injury compensation can no longer charge the cost of their ATE premium to the losing side.
 Instead, it is deducted from any settlement awarded when a claim succeeds.

 How much does ATE cover cost?

 As the vast majority of ATE insurance cover will be obtained at the outset of the claims process, standard policies with various cover are available for different types of personal injury claims.
-Whilst each case needs to be decided on merit, our specialist solicitors can usually identify what level of cover your are likely to require when they first discuss your claim with you.
+Whilst each case needs to be decided on merit, our specialist solicitors can usually identify what level of cover you are likely to require when they first discuss your claim with you.

 The level of cover required will vary depending on the kind of claim you are wishing to pursue.
 In less risky claims, such as straightforward matters where you are unlikely to lose, your solicitor is unlikely to recommend ATE insurance at all.
 However, if they do, premiums for such cover can start at around £100.
 In more risky claims, such as clinical negligence, cover can become more expensive as the likelihood of the claim failing increases.
 Whilst the majority of ATE premiums will range from £200 – £400, policies in some cases can be far higher where greater cover is needed and can run into thousands of pounds.
 However, this will only be the case in high value claims where any such cost would be a tiny deduction from settlement.